Thelymitra albiflora

-Thelymitra albiflora, commonly called the white sun orchid, is a species of orchid that is endemic to South Australia.
+Thelymitra albiflora, commonly called white sun orchid, is a species of orchid that is endemic to South Australia.
 It has a single erect, narrow, fleshy leaf and up to ten relatively small white flowers with white toothbrush-like tufts on top of the anther.

 Description

 Thelymitra albiflora is a tuberous, perennial herb with a single erect, channelled, green, linear to lance-shaped leaf 100-300 mm long and 1-3 mm wide with a purplish base.
 Up to ten white or pale blue flowers 15-20 mm wide are borne on a flowering stem 100-500 mm tall.
 The sepals and petals are 6-10 mm long and 3-6 mm wide.
 The column is white or pale blue, 4-5.5 mm long and 2-2.5 mm wide.
 The lobe on the top of the anther is gently curved forwards and reddish brown with a thin purplish band and a yellow tip.
 The side lobes curve upwards and have long, toothbrush-like tufts of white hairs covering their tops.
 The flowers only open on warm to hot sunny days and then only slowly.
 Flowering occurs from September to November.